 The Book of Enoch also defines the Moon as being a Female entity.
 This is further proof of how influenced it is by Greek Pagan and/or Philosophical thought.

 The Hebrew word for the Moon is Yerach/Jerah, strong number 3394, it ends with Het/Chet not with Heh, it is grammatically Masculine.
-It is also the name of one of the sons of Joktan in Genesis 10, which further proves it's a male name because Old Testament genealogies don't list females.
+It is also the name of one of the sons of Joktan in Genesis 10, which further proves it's a male name because Old Testament genealogies usually don't list females.
 Another Hebrew word associated with the Moon is Kodesh, strong number 2320 is also grammatically masculine.

 Thinking of the Moon as feminine rather then masculine is unique to the Greeks and the Romans who copied the Greeks (and Etruscans of northern Italy).
 Linking the Moon to Pheobe, Selene, Artemis, Hecate, Diana, Luna, Trivia ect.

-Everywhere else the pagan cosmologies either have both as male like the Sumerian cosmology (Ningal exists as a secondly moon goddess, but her only purpose is to be Nana's consort) and Egypt.
+Everywhere else the pagan cosmologies either have both as male like the Sumerian cosmology (Ningal exists as a secondary moon goddess, but her only purpose is to be Nana's consort) and Egypt.
 Or the Moon is Masculine while the Sun is feminine, like in Japan with Amatersu and Tsukuyomi, or the Germanic/Norse with Mon and Sunna (who were the basis for Tolkien's Tilion and Arien).
 And from what I've read it was the same among the Arabs, though the "Allah is a Moon god" stuff is misleading with some bad scholarship..

 The Hebrew Bible uses masculine words to refer to both the Sun (Shamash) and Moon.
 The Pagan Canaanites and others around Israel that used essentially the same language, used the exact same name The Israelites did for the Moon but a feminine one for the Sun.